 • Have you gained as much knowledge as you can on the watch you want to buy?

 Reading WatchTime and WatchTime.com is always an excellent source of info (of course)!
-But also take a look at other partners watch blogs like Watch-Insider, Fratello Watches and so on.
+But also take a look at other partner watch blogs like Watch-Insider, Fratello Watches , and so on.
 There is quite a bit of coverage out there on vintage watches.
 Google is your best friend if you’re just starting out.
 Sometimes you will find relatively small websites that specialize in just one brand or even one model, and these can be gems.
 An example is this website on vintage Omega Constellation watches.
 A truly amazing source of information, and all for free.
 And along with websites, we also have these old-fashioned things called books.
 Don’t forget about those.

 The publisher Mondani has done a good job on documenting Rolex watches, but another book on Speedmaster watches (by WatchPrint), Moonwatch Only, sets new standards.
 Books such as these may seem expensive, but they can prevent you from making mistakes that will cost you a fortune later.
 In the Watchfinder Shop, you will find a selection of available titles that might be of use as well.
 Another interesting source of information are the auction-house websites and catalogs.